EvaFrossard/EvaFrossard.github.io/index.md

     <li> How do we define decline for Youtubers ?
 How do we define a recovery ?</li>
     <li> Is a Youtube channel category affecting the effective response strategies after a decline?</li>
     <li> What timing and content strategies are best for re-engagement following public backlash?
 Should you change your posting strategy?</li>
-    <li> In the exact case of a ‘bad buzz’, how to define it using Youtuber statistics?
+    <li> In the case of a ‘bad buzz’ for bigger Youtubers, how to define it using statistics?
 Are apology videos really useful?</li>
   </ol>
 </div>

 ## Why should you trust us ?

 Why us and not some wanabee adviser on YouTube ?
 Well, because we based all our work on a scientific, multi-dimensional, and extensive dataset... **YouNiverse**[1].
 This dataset, released in 2021 is a precious ingredient in our recipe, because Youtube is such a colossal platform that it is quite discouraging to try and sample it.
 With data from over 136k channels and 72.9M videos published between May 2005 and October 2019.
 Cool, right ?
 Well that's our biggest asset in this quest for recovery.
 It is a long, tidious process, with the main negative aspect being the fact that he only sampled english-speaking videos... oups.
-Lots of things to say about this great dataset, if you're eager to know just check the below easter egg :))) [1M](#1M+club)
+Lots of things to say about this great dataset, if you're eager to know just check the below easter egg :)))

 ![](/assets/img/fakeytb.jpeg)